MasterERTS/rtros-documentation/README.md

-Second term project management repository.
+RT-ROS project management and organization repository.
 No code lives there.